 Yes, removing social media from your phone and exposing yourself to fewer decisions is going to help you become more productive.
 But this is just a short-term fix.
 It won’t solve the bigger problem.
 It won’t because you know that only after a few hours you’ll be back on your phone playing video games.

 But let say we make some drastic improvements.
 You can throw away all devices from your room.
 You can even put yourself in complete isolation.
-Yet, still don’t achieve the results you’re hoping for.
+Yet,

 Why?
 Because there is one other thing that prevents you from doing the work that will get you closer to your goals.
 And this thing is something you can’t throw away, for better or worse – our thoughts.